haihabi/PyNNcml/README.md

 [5] M. Schleiss and A. Berne, “Identification of dry and rainy periods usingtelecommunication  microwave  links,”IEEE  Geoscience  and  RemoteSensing Letters, vol. 7, no. 3, pp. 611–615, 2010

+[6] Jonatan Ostrometzky, Adam Eshel, Pinhas Alpert, and Hagit Messer.
+Induced bias in attenuation measurements taken from commercial microwave links.
+In 2017 IEEE International
+Conference on Acoustics, Speech and Signal Processing (ICASSP), pages 3744–3748.
+IEEE,2017. <br>

+[7] Jonatan Ostrometzky, Roi Raich, Adam Eshel, and Hagit Messer.
+Calibration of the
+attenuation-rain rate power-law parameters using measurements from commercial microwave networks.
+In 2016 IEEE International Conference on Acoustics, Speech and Signal
+Processing (ICASSP), pages 3736–3740.
+IEEE, 2016.

 If you found on of this methods usefully please cite.